Managing the Web Client

 Nodinite almost never forgets anything, a delete is not really a hard delete!
 Whenever a user deletes a record, for example an Endpoint, the endpoint is merely flagged as being deleted.
 A deleted item can be restored by an administrator.
 We at Nodinite designed for this behaviour because people make mistakes, for auditing and full access to the history of everything that has been recorded.
 We also use this information to provide long term statistics for you.
 Configuration data does not take that much space in the databases anyway and the benefits outperforms the downsides.
 You may wanna know what happened... and Nodinite gets it for you...
 Always Aware!

-Do you care who reads and potentially further distributes content (like medical records, salary payments, ...) without leaving a single trace?
+Do you care who reads and potentially further distributes content (like medical records, business transactions, ...) without leaving a single trace?
 Do you grant local admin rights to developers, your support and maintenance organization, consultants?
-With role based access using Nodinite you can fix problems from our Web Client and restrict/allow access to specific information and resources/services, all being audited.
-All this without anyone having direct access to servers and services, e.g. do not let anyone and everyone be an administrator, you do not know what they do, or have access to.
+With the role based access using Nodinite you can remotely fix problems from the Web Client and restrict/allow access to specific information and resources/services, all being audited.
+All this without anyone having direct access to servers and services, e.g. do not let anyone and everyone be an administrator, you do not know what they do, or have access to (or maybe not even when).

 All operations that you or any other user/service performs that changes information/data, and also some potentially sensitive operations like download or view messages are being logged into a tamper resistant Log Audits storage.